Avoid Costly Furnance Repairs with Simple Furnace Maintenance to Ensure Efficient Heating

 Your furnace needs room to breathe.
 Literally.
 Your furnace should be clear of clutter and debris up to 30 inches or more per manufacturer specifications and most city codes and standards.
 This allows for enough air to use for combustion of the heating element as well as safe and smooth operation.
 It also allows room for your HVAC service technician to thoroughly inspect and service your system.

 That said, your furnace is in a cellar, attic or crawl space where stuff tends to collect.
 So make a habit of cleaning the area around your furnace at the start of every heating season.
+This is the same, regardless if you have a single stage furnace or a two stage furnace.

 If your combustion flue, also called the exhaust because it moves combustible by-products safely out of your house, is accessible, make sure it is cleared of debris or any critters that may have made a home during the warmer months.
 These are usually located on the roof but occasionally located on the sidewall of the home or above the garage.